JuliaPOMDP/POMDPs.jl/README.md

 For problems and solvers that only use a generative model (rather than explicit transition and observation distributions), see [GenerativeModels.jl](https://github.com/JuliaPOMDP/GenerativeModels.jl).

-For help, please post to the Google group at [https://groups.google.com/forum/#!forum/pomdps-users](https://groups.google.com/forum/#!forum/pomdps-users).
+For help, please post to the Google group at [https://groups.google.com/forum/#!forum/pomdps-users](https://groups.google.com/forum/#!forum/pomdps-users), or on gitter at https://gitter.im/JuliaPOMDP.
 See [NEWS.md](NEWS.md) for information on changes.

 ## Installation
 To install POMDPs.jl, run the following from the Julia REPL: